IBM/aspera-cli/tests/README.md

 # Testing Environment

-The test environment is composed with a YAML configuration file with server addresses and secrets and a YAML file describing tests, including the command line to run.
+The test environment uses two YAML files: a configuration file (server addresses and secrets) and a test definition file that describes each test case and the command line to run.

-Previously it was based on Makefile, but this has been replaced for better portability to the Windows OS.
+Previously the suite was Makefile-based; it was replaced for better portability (including Windows).

 ## Preparation of environment